falkhazam/Ardemon/README.md

 ---
 # **Final Project Lab Report**

-_Note: I collaborated with Arnav for Ch.2., however, I worked alone on Ch.1_

 ## **Lab Objectives**

 >This is it; the final project!
 In this project, we get to work on a game controller to play the popular game "Space Invaders", and then work on a seperate, unique project.
 We have to first choose a need that we feel should be addressed, and utilize whatever tools provided to us in this class to solve it.
 We wanted to address the obesity epidemic by designing a game that requires steps to progress!